rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-08-01-6c62fa217d4d8714-sebi-order-for-compliance-release-order-for-recovery-certificate-no-8223-of-2024.md

 stocks:
 - ECONOTRADE
 tags:
-- recovery-certificate
 - compliance-order
-- trading-violations
-- enforcement-action
-- release-order
-- econo-trade-india
+- enforcement
 - individual-entity
+- recovery
+- release
+- trading-operations
 title: SEBI Order for Compliance - Release Order for Recovery Certificate No. 8223 of 2024 against Arpita Ilesh Patel in the matter of trading by certain entities in the scrip of Econo Trade (India) Ltd.